|Extent of IFRS application||Status||Additional Information|

 |The IFRS for SMEs Standard is required or permitted||SMEs must use full IFRS Standards or Swaziland national standards (when developed).|

 |The IFRS for SMEs Standard is under consideration|

 Has the jurisdiction made a public commitment in support of moving towards a single set of high quality global accounting standards?

-The Companies Act 2009 states that, for all companies, “the annual financial statements of a company shall be in conformity with Swaziland and International Financial Reporting Standards”.
-The Companies Act 2009 may be downloaded here:
+The Companies Act 2009 (alternate link) states that, for all companies, “the annual financial statements of a company shall be in conformity with Swaziland and International Financial Reporting Standards”.

 The Swaziland Institute of Accountants’ five-year strategic plan, adopted in 2012, states that adoption of IFRS is a strategic goal of the SIA.
 The strategic plan states that the Institute should:

 - “Develop a plan for the adoption of IFRS….”

 - “Put mechanisms in place to monitor and enforcement of compliance (or to deal with non-compliance)”.